Jochen Rindt Memorial Trophy

 - March 722 (Ronnie Peterson): New for the works STP March Engineering team, and driven by Ronnie Peterson (who won the opening race at Mallory Park, and at Oulton Park in September) and Jochen Mass (who won at the Nürburgring).
 Raced by Silvio Montenegro in the Torneio do Brasil.
 Sold to Guy Tunmer (Sandton, South Africa) and raced in the F2 class of the South African national championship in 1973.
 Then to André Verwey (Johannesburg, South Africa) and fitted with a Nicholson BDA for the new Formula Atlantic rules in 1976.
 Also raced by Mervyn Tunmer in 1976.
 Subsequently to Rembrandt Group (South Africa) as show car until 1979 when sold to Andreas Paulsen (Sweden).
 To Henning Bitsch (Denmark) 1999.
 To Andrew Thorpe (Huddersfield, West Yorkshire) 2010.

 - March 722 (François Cevert): New to the ELF Coombs Racing team for 1972, and raced in F2 by Jean-Pierre Jabouille and François Cevert.
 Sold to Roy Courtney (Lisburn, County Antrim, Northern Ireland) for 1973 and fitted with a 1600cc Cosworth BDA, but only seen rarely in Irish racing.
 To Tony Martin (Dun Laoire, County Dublin, Ireland) for 1974, and raced in Irish Formula Atlantic until crashed heavily at Mondello Park in August.
-Then sold via AW 'Monkey' Brown to Mike Gue by 1976, then to Lew Wright some time around 1978, and then to Peter Denty in 1984.
+According to Eddie Fitzgerald, the car went to Austin Kinsella (Blessington, County Wicklow) for another couple of seasons of Atlantic, and was then sold to Cyril Lynch (Terenure, Dublin) who used it mainly in hillclimbs from 1978 to 1979.
+While Lynch owned it, it was also raced by Vivien Candy at Mondello Park in 1979.
+It left Ireland when sold via AW 'Monkey' Brown to Mike Gue, then to Lew Wright, and then to Peter Denty by 1984.
 Denty sold it via Ted Walker to Mike Jones, who ran it in Sprints in the north of England in the early 1990s.
 Jones died in 2004, and the car was sold by his Estate to Todd Willing (Melbourne, Australia) in 2006.

 - Pygmée MDB17 (Patrick Dal Bo): New to the BERT team for Patrick Dal Bo to race in the 1972 F2 series.
 Dal Bo was fourth in the first race of the season, but had a series of failures to qualify, often caused by engine failures.
 The car was sold to Georges Schäfer for 1973, and used in occasional F2 races, rounds of the Swiss championship, and French hillclimbs for the next three seasons, using a Cosworth BDE engine.
 It appears that it was updated for 1974 with revised bodywork and given the chassis plate "MDB19 - 03 -74".
 Gérard Gamand's book shows this as the Pygmée owned by Roger Martini (Girond, Aquitaine) from 1979 to 1983, although Martini believed he had owned the ex-Pace car.
 According to Gamand, the car then passed via two other French owners, 'Legeay' and 'Sutter' to Roland Perrin in 1988, by which time it had acquired odd square sidepods and a Martini nose, and the steelwork had been painted a fetching orange.
 Bought by Peter Morley in Belgium in 2005, then to Gamand in April 2007, who completely restored the car in 2008-09.
 On display at Epoqu'auto in Lyon in November 2009.
 Raced by Gamand in Historic F2 in 2010 and 2012.
 On display on the Autodiva stand at Epoqu'Auto in November 2013.